 Important Tip: Try to keep the cells as empty as possible so that you can move more cards around in the tableau.
 Clearing a tableau pile also greatly increases the number of cards you can move as a group, since the empty pile can be used not only to store one card, but an entire group of cards.

 FreeCell can be won very nearly every time.
 Only a very few FreeCell positions are impossible to win.
-The best known impossible position is #11982 in the Microsoft version of FreeCell that comes with Windows.
-This position is the only one of the regular 32000 positions in that game that is impossible to solve.
+The best known impossible game is #11982 in the Microsoft version of FreeCell that comes with Windows.
+This game is the only one of the regular 32000 games that is impossible to solve.

 Our downloads contain only our games and no other software.
 No files other than those required to run our games are installed.